pandulapeter/beagle/README.md

 ```

 ### Customization
-* The UI of the drawer can be personalized by specifying a [UiCustomization](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/UiCustomization.kt) instance when initializing the library.
+* The appearance of the drawer can be personalized by specifying a [UiCustomization](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/UiCustomization.kt) instance when initializing the library.
 * To properly support back navigation, all activities must check if the drawer consumes the event.
 This is implemented [here](https://github.com/pandulapeter/debug-menu/blob/master/example/src/main/java/com/pandulapeter/debugMenuExample/screens/MainActivity.kt).
 * The drawers can be disabled / enabled at runtime by modifying the value of DebugMenu.isEnabled.
 This could be useful if you want to restrict access to the DebugMenu based on user type.